cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     This method is useful for domain separating invocations of H inside HMAC-H (i.e., HMAC {{RFC2104}} instantiated with hash function H) from expand\_message\_xmd.
+    It also applies to HKDF-H {{RFC5869}}, as discussed below.

-    This is useful when HMAC-H is used with a non-secret key to instantiate a random oracle based on a Merkle-Damgaard hash function (note that expand\_message\_xmd can also be used for this purpose;
+    Specifically, this method applies when HMAC-H is used with a non-secret key to instantiate a random oracle based on a hash function H (note that expand\_message\_xmd can also be used for this purpose; see
-    see {{security-considerations-expand-xmd}}).
+    {{security-considerations-expand-xmd}}).
+    When using HMAC-H with a high-entropy secret key, domain separation is not necessary; see discussion below.

     To choose a non-secret HMAC key DST\_key that ensures domain separation from expand\_message\_xmd, compute